XinheLIU/GenAI-Learning/deeplearning-ai-short-courses/ChatGPT-Prompt-Engineering-for-Developers.md

 ## Open AI Enviroment Set-up

-You need and API key, store in .env file, then run
+You need an (OpenAI) API key, store in .env file, then run

 ```py
 import openai